openconfig/ondatra/README.md

 Ondatra is a framework for writing and running tests against both real and containerized network devices.

+For an introduction to Ondatra, take the <a href="internal/tour.pdf">Ondatra Tour</a>

 ## Building Ondatra

 To build and execute Ondatra's unit tests, run the following: